deepset-ai/haystack/docs/_src/usage/usage/document_store.md

 **Allrounder:** Use the `ElasticSearchDocumentStore`, if you want to evaluate the performance of different retrieval options (dense vs. sparse) and are aiming for a smooth transition from PoC to production

-**Vector Specialist:** Use the `FAISSDocumentStore`, if you want to focus on dense retrieval and possibly deal with larger datasets
+**Vector Specialist:** Use the `MilvusDocumentStore`, if you want to focus on dense retrieval and possibly deal with larger datasets

 </div>